Ask Question

 Review results of blood tests, imaging reports and diagnostic results.

-Be sure to receive copies so that you can help your doctor to identify trends.
+Be sure to receive copies of tests so that you can review and possibly help your doctor to identify or explain trends (directional changes to lab results over time).

 Patient-reported symptoms